 Card present transactions

-While payments processed through a POS terminal are considered as lower risk because the cardholder is present during the transaction flow, there may be occasions when cardholders file chargeback requests.
+While payments processed through a POS terminal are considered lower risk because the cardholder is present during the transaction flow, there may be occasions when cardholders file chargeback requests.
 Entering the PIN into the terminal keypad is the safest way to accept card present payments.
 If you process a PIN-enabled card without the cardholder entering the PIN (such as a contactless payment), there is a risk of a chargeback.

 How emerchantpay can help

-Want to know how to can protect your business against chargebacks?
+Want to know how to protect your business against chargebacks?
 Speak with our team of payment specialists today.